-We got the product title, which is stored in variable product_title
+We got the product title, which is stored in the variable product_title

-Similarly when we click on price tag and do inspect we get the following html source code,
+Similarly when we click on the price tag and do inspect we get the following HTML source code,

 Here, id priceblock_ourprice contains the price tag.
-So to fetch the price we need following code,
+So to fetch the price we need the following code,

 Now we have the product price from amazon in variable amazon_product_price

-In the same manner we will get the price tags from other two ecommerce websites as well.
+In the same manner, we will get the price tags from the other two eCommerce websites as well.

-Visit to onbuy page, right click on the product price and inspect ,
+Visit onbuy page, right-click on the product price, and inspect ,

 As you can see this layout is a little bit different.
 Here we will have to fetch the price tag from a class element as opposed to span in Amazon’s case.